Find the Mistake

 Voluntary Correction Program:

-If the plan is not under audit, Employer D may make a VCP submission to the IRS under Revenue Procedure 2016-51 identifying the failure, using Form 14568, Model VCP Compliance Statement, including Form 14568-C, Model VCP Compliance Statement - Schedule 3: SEPs and SARSEPs, and Forms 8950 and 8951.
-Beginning in 2018, the user fee for VCP submissions is generally based upon the current value of all IRAs that are associated with the SEP plan.
-For example, if the value is between $0 and $500,000, the user fee is $1,500.
-If the value of all IRAs exceeds $500,000, the user fee will be higher.
+If the plan is not under audit, Employer D may make a VCP submission to the IRS under Revenue Procedure 2019-19 via the Pay.gov website following the procedures in Section 11.
+Employer D, use Form 14568, Model VCP Compliance Statement (PDF), including Form 14568-C, Model VCP Compliance Statement - Schedule 3: SEPs and SARSEPs (PDF) to identify the failure and describe how it’s being fixed.
+User fees for VCP submissions are generally based upon the current value of all IRAs that are associated with the SEP plan.

 Audit Closing Agreement Program: